yan-soon/tp/docs/UserGuide.md

 Scenario:<br>
 You want to make sure you have hit the minimum criteria of 70MCs required for applying internship modules or the 160MCs graduation requirements.

-The `checkmc` allows you to check the total amount of modular credits you have accumulated so far using this command.
+The `checkmc` command allows you to check the total amount of modular credits you have accumulated so far using this command.
 This gives you a rough gauge of the progress of your graduation planning.

 To check total modular credits: